Human-Hassan/human-hassan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Hello!
+I am Hassan, I develop control and optimization tools and algorithms for autonmous systems.

-Hi!
-I am Hassan, a Ph.D. student in the School of Electrical and Computer Engineering (ECE) at Georgia Tech advised by Dr. [Evangelos Theodorou](https://scholar.google.com/citations?hl=en&user=dG9MV7oAAAAJ) and Dr. [Nader Sadegh](https://scholar.google.com/citations?user=TS4freMAAAAJ&hl=en).
+I'm a Ph.D. student in the [ACDS Lab](https://sites.gatech.edu/acds/) at Georgia Tech advised by Dr. [Evangelos Theodorou](https://scholar.google.com/citations?hl=en&user=dG9MV7oAAAAJ) and Dr. [Nader Sadegh](https://scholar.google.com/citations?user=TS4freMAAAAJ&hl=en).

 My research confronts the trade-off between safety restrictions and performance objectives (stability, optimality, robustness, etc.) of control dynamical systems.
 My research interests lie in the intersections of control theory, dynamic optimization and machine learning to design the appropriate mathematical tools used to develop provably safe and robust optimal control and planning for safety-critical systems, especially those in uncertain (or stochastic!) environments .

 I received my Master’s degree in ECE in December 2018 from Georgia Tech with my thesis in optimal control entitled "[Infinite Horizon Nonlinear Quadratic Cost Regulator](https://smartech.gatech.edu/handle/1853/60821)".

-I believe that "The alms of knowledge is to educate" and thus besides my academic work and research, I cofounded RoboHajr Team in 2013 and RoboHajr Maker Space and Educational Center in 2016.
+I believe that "The alms of knowledge is to educate" and thus besides my academic work and research, I cofounded RoboHajr Makerspace and Educational Center in 2013.

-Im my free time, you may find me playing soccer (football).
+Im my free time, you may find me playing football (soccer).
 I also enjoy cooking, reading and hiking.

 <br>
       <a href="https://scholar.google.com/citations?user=QGsFCTsAAAAJ" target="_blank" title="Google Scholar"><i class="ai ai-google-scholar"></i> Google Scholar</a>